MinnPost/object-sync-for-salesforce/README.md

 2. Create schedules using `wp_schedule_event` when the class is called.
 3. Call other plugin classes and pass data to them for processing when a scheduled event occurs.

 For this class, multiple queues can run.
-Each class in the `schedulable_classes` array (which can be modified by the `salesforce_rest_api_modify_schedulable_classes` filter) can have its own running queue with its own scheduled tasks.
+Each class in the `schedulable_classes` array (which can be modified by the `object_sync_for_salesforce_modify_schedulable_classes` filter) can have its own running queue with its own scheduled tasks.

 ### Salesforce Push (salesforce_push)